 importmidi_clef.cpp).
 This option is available for non-drum tracks only.

-The Master palette is divided into sections based on symbol type.
+Items are categorized based on musical meaning.
 Hovering the mouse over an item shows a tool tip (a short definition in black on yellow background).

 Elements from the Symbols section can be connected to each other on the score page, so that they can be moved as one unit: